kbilsted/NppPluginGuidHelper/README.md

 <img src="demo.gif">

 ## Installation
+This plugin is too new to have been added to the notepad++ pluginmanager - that takes a couple of months to get in place.
+So manual installation only.

 Download a binary release and stick the `GuidHelper.dll` inside the `c:\program files (x86)\notepad++\plugins\` folder.

 Alternatively, download the source and build it - the build will copy the dll to the notepad folder.